BuildingConnected/seamless-immutable/README.md

 #### 2.4.2

-Calling .asMutable({deep: true}) on an Immutable data structure with a nested Date no longer throws an exception.
+Calling ._asMutable({deep: true}) on an Immutable data structure with a nested Date no longer throws an exception.

 #### 2.4.1